Semantic Edge Detection with Diverse Deep Supervision: Related Work

 \myPara{Semantic edge detection.} By virtue of their strong capacity for semantic representation learning, DCNNs based edge detectors tend to generate high responses at object boundary locations, \eg, \figref{fig:motivation} (d)-(g).
 This has inspired research on simultaneously detecting edge pixels and classifying them based on associations with one or more object categories.
 This so-called ``category-aware'' edge detection is highly beneficial to a wide range of vision tasks including object recognition, stereo vision, semantic segmentation, and object proposal generation.

-Hariharan \etal \shortcite{hariharan2011semantic} was the first to propose a principled way of combining generic object detectors with bottom-up contours to detect semantic edges.
+Hariharan \etal \shortcite{hariharan2011semantic} proposed the first principled way of combining generic object detectors with bottom-up contours to detect semantic edges.
 Yang \etal \shortcite{yang2016object} proposed a fully convolutional encoder-decoder network for object contour detection.
-HFL produces category-agnostic binary edges and assigns class labels to all boundary points using deep semantic segmentation networks.
+HFL \cite{bertasius2015high} produces category-agnostic binary edges and assigns class labels to all boundary points using deep semantic segmentation networks.
 Maninis \etal \shortcite{maninis2017convolutional} coupled their convolutional oriented boundaries (COB) with semantic segmentation generated by dilated convolutions \cite{yu2015multi} to obtain semantic edges.
-A weakly supervised learning strategy is introduced in \cite{khoreva2016weakly} in which bounding box annotations alone are sufficient to produce high-quality object boundaries without any object-specific annotations.
+A weakly supervised learning strategy is introduced in \cite{khoreva2016weakly}, where bounding box annotations alone are sufficient to produce high-quality object boundaries without any object-specific annotations. \revise{Gated-SCNN \cite{takikawa2019gated} converts the semantic edge representation from different ResNet layers to a representation suitable for segmentation, improving semantic segmentation substantially.}